 Most recently, Kim has coached many youth sports teams.
 In 2008, he took on the role of head coach of Peshtigo girl’s softball.
 The Peshtigo High School Girls Softball Team achieved 4 consecutive conference titles, 5 successful seasons, 2 regional, 1 sectional and a WIAA State championship in 2010.
 The girl’s softball program during Mr. Barrette’s tenure, had a winning record of 75-28.
 The 2010 State Championship was the first in history for girls sports at Peshtigo High School.

 Coach Barrette owns and operates Tri-City Physical Therapy and Sports Medicine in Marinette, WI.
 He is an active member of the American Physical Therapy Association, Sports Section and he is also a member of the National Strength and Conditioning Association.
 In his spare time, Kim enjoys continued participation in cross country competitive ski events and spending quality time with his wife and children.
 His two children Brandon and Brittany, participated at Peshtigo High School in Cross Country running program with Brandon achieving a 16th place in D2 in 2011.
-Brandon is currently a student at Marquette University.
-Brittany is a most recent graduate of St. Norbert College/Bellin College, School of Nursing.
-She is a RN at Bellin Hospital In-Patient Rehabilitation Unit.
+Brandon is currently a dental student at Marquette University.
+Brittany is a Nurse Practitioner at Bellin Hospital In-Patient Rehabilitation Unit.

 Welcome to the program Coach Barrette!